Table of contents:

 5.2.
 Short term predictions of COVID-19 in the Basque Country

 6. Acknowledgments and contributions

 In December 2019, a new respiratory syndrome (COVID-19) caused by a new coronavirus (SARS-CoV-2), was identified in China and spread rapidly around the globe.
 COVID-19 was declared a pandemic by the World Health Organization (WHO) in March, 2020 .
-Up to date, more than 230 million cases were confirmed with more than 4.7 million deaths, with a global case fatality ratio (CFR) of approximate 2% .
-One year after the pandemic started, four vaccines are now licensed for emergence use in Europe:
+By the end of December, 2021, more than 280 million cases were confirmed with more than 5.4 million deaths .

 In March 2020, a Multidisciplinary Task Force (so-called Basque Modelling Task Force, BMTF) was created to assist the Basque Health managers and the Basque Government during the COVID-19 responses.
 BMTF is a modeling team, working on different approaches, including stochastic processes, statistical methods and artificial intelligence.
 Members were collaborating taking into consideration all information provided by the public health frontline and using different available datasets in respect to the COVID-19 outbreak in the Basque Country.
 The objectives were, besides projections on the national health system’s necessities during the increased population demand on hospital admissions, the description of the epidemic in terms of disease spreading and control, as well as monitoring the disease transmission when the country lockdown was gradually lifted.
 All modeling approaches are complementary and are able to provide coherent results, assuring that the decisions made using the modeling results were sound and, in fact, adjusted to the current epidemiological data.